Masao-Taketani/AI-Scientist-with-Local-LLMs/README.md

 ### Community-Contributed Templates

-We welcome community contributions in the form of new templates.
-While these are not maintained by us, we are delighted to highlight your templates to others.
-Below, we list community-contributed templates along with links to their pull requests (PRs):
+The original repo welcomes community contributions in the form of new templates.
+While these are not maintained by the original repo, they are delighted to highlight community contributors' templates to others.
+Below, the original repo lists community-contributed templates along with links to their pull requests (PRs):

 - Infectious Disease Modeling (`seir`) - [PR #137](https://github.com/SakanaAI/AI-Scientist/pull/137)
 - Image Classification with MobileNetV3 (`mobilenetV3`) - [PR #141](https://github.com/SakanaAI/AI-Scientist/pull/141)